chtrembl/azure-cloud/petstore/14-build-power-apps/README.md

 ![](images/pa8.png)

-Lets now change the Response Body, this is where we can inform our Custom Connector on what data to interpret/consume after invoking the Azure Function App.
+Let's now change the Response Body, this is where we can inform our Custom Connector on what data to interpret/consume after invoking the Azure Function App.
 Select + Import From Sample.
 Just as we did with the Request, we can paste in a sample response.

 You should see the following: